 - Instructors who do not complete a recognized professional development requirement within the four-year certification period will have their certification status changed to inactive.

 - An inactive instructor must be a current instructor member of Paddle Canada before the reactivation process is started.

-- An inactive instructor auditing a course must be listed on the course registration and course report but the inactive instructor does not count as part of the instructor to student ratio.
+- An inactive instructor auditing a course must be listed on the course registration and course report as an assistant.

 - After two years of holding an inactive certification, that is a total of six years since their previous certification or certification renewal, the instructor’s certification status will be changed to retired.

 - To regain active certification, the retired instructor must undertake the normal provisions of a complete instructor course or mentorship.

 Maintaining an instructor’s highest certification in one discipline (canoe, river kayak, sea kayak or stand up paddleboard) automatically maintains all certifications that are prerequisites to that highest certification.
 For example, maintaining River 2 SUP instructor certification also maintains the Advanced Flatwater SUP instructor certification because that is a prerequisite.
 It does not maintain Surf 1 SUP instructor certification because Surf 1 is not a prerequisite for River 2.
 Nor does it maintain any Canoe or Sea Kayak certifications.
 Certifications that are not in the same prerequisite stream need to be maintained independently.